mortend/android-build-tools/README.md

 > On Windows, if your user name or `%LOCALAPPDATA%` contain non-ASCII characters, the SDK is installed to `%PROGRAMDATA%\Android\sdk` instead.
 This is because we get build errors if the SDK location contains non-ASCII characters.

+> If you're using Fuse SDK v1.14 or lower, you should install `android-build-tools@1.4.0` because later versions aren't compatible with older Fuse SDK releases.

 > If you're using Fuse SDK v1.12 or lower, you should install `android-build-tools@1.2.0` because later versions aren't compatible with older Fuse SDK releases.

 ### Related packages